Kenneth R. Force

-Kenneth R. Force, Captain, USMS (March 24, 1940 – October 7, 2023) was band director of the United States Merchant Marine Academy Regimental Band from 1971 to 2016.
+Kenneth Richard Force (March 24, 1940 – October 7, 2023) was an American composer and conductor best known for his association with the United States Merchant Marine Academy Regimental Band, where he served as its director from 1971 to 2016.
 The New York Times described him as "something of a Toscanini of military marching bands" and a "human encyclopedia of military ceremonial and musical data."

 Early life

 Born in Queens in 1940s New York to Alvina and George Force, Kenneth Richard Force was raised by parents who filled their home with the sounds of jazz, big band, and classical music.
 His father, a banker, encouraged Kenneth's interest in music, including introduction to the trumpet, and exposure to Radio City Music Hall, Broadway, and the Ringling Bros. and Barnum & Bailey circuses.
 These experiences were formative in Force's lifelong musical interests.

-Later in life, Kenneth Force told Dr. Joan Baum in an interview that a particularly formative experience for him was in the third grade, in "Sophie A.M.
-Smith’s P.S.
+Later in life, Force told Joan Baum in an interview that a particularly formative experience for him was in the third grade, in "Sophie A.M.
+Smith's P.S.
 115’s classroom .... [when he] saw the only two pictures on the wall—Arturo Toscannini and Marian Anderson.".

-Force took up the trumpet in the fourth grade.
+Force began studying trumpet in the fourth grade.

 Career

 Army service

-Kenneth Force played with circus bands before joining the army.
-Early in his career, Kenneth Force joined and served in the U.S. Army, and though in the army studied trumpet at the Naval School of Music.
+Force played with circus bands before joining the army.
+Early in his career, Kenneth Force joined and served in the United States Army, and studied trumpet at the Naval School of Music.
 He performed in his first of more than 10 inaugural parades in 1957 for the second inauguration of President Dwight D. Eisenhower, at which Marian Anderson would sing the national anthem.
-Force would complete education at the Naval School of Music in 1958.
+Force graduated from the Naval School of Music in 1958.

 Force described the experience in 1959 of playing with a British band during this period as being an "epiphany."
 He would later tell the New York Times, "It was like St. Paul on the Damascus Road, off the ferry marched the Band of Her Majesty’s Royal Marines Plymouth with pith helmets and a sound like an organ.
 You could actually hear their feet march when they went piano.
-And I just said, ‘This is it, man.
-I got to do that in this country.’ ”.
-As reported by the New York Times, a young Kenneth Force had asked the British band director if there was a manual, to which the British band director replied, "Manual?
-It’s 300 years of tradition!”
+And I just said, 'This is it, man.
+I got to do that in this country.'”.
+Force asked the British band director if there was a manual, to which the director replied, "Manual?
+It’s 300 years of tradition!"

-Kenneth Force was a cornet soloist with the First U.S. Army Band at Governors Island, New York, and also as bandmaster for the 42nd Infantry (Rainbow) Division Band.
+Force was a cornet soloist with the First U.S. Army Band at Governors Island, New York, and also as bandmaster for the 42nd Infantry (Rainbow) Division Band.